The future of work is hybrid, and educators intent on bringing together in-person and online experiences believe the future of learning is hybrid too.

 The key to delivering effective blended learning is choosing the right LMS to help balance learners’ and instructors’ needs, creating a seamless experience whether someone is at home or in the classroom.

 An LMS should complement existing teaching and training practices.
 It should support both online and offline content, provide flexible deployment options and include features that facilitate collaboration between learners and instructors.

-In a school classroom, for example, if you implement the flipped model (where students go through lessons at home and class time is spent answering questions about the content and solving problems), using the functionality of an LMS can take your teaching one step further.
+In a K-12 classroom, for example, if you implement the flipped model (where students go through lessons at home and class time is spent answering questions about the content and solving problems), using the functionality of an LMS can take your teaching one step further.

 Here are three ways implementing a blended learning LMS can enhance all your great efforts.